awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

    + **Free** – A product that is free for your subscribers to use\. \(They will still pay charges for any associated Amazon Elastic Compute Cloud \(Amazon EC2\) instance or other AWS resources\.\)
    + **Paid hourly or hourly\-annual** – A product that the buyer pays for either on an hourly basis or hourly with an annual contract\.
 AWS does the metering based on the product code on the AMI\.
    + **Paid monthly** – A product that the buyer is billed for monthly by AWS\.
+   + **Paid usage pricing** – This licensing type applies when your product integrates with the AWS Marketplace Metering Service to provide custom metering based on your customers' usage\.
+To create a product that has usage\-based pricing, you must download, complete, and upload a Product Load Form \(PLF\)\.

+     For more information about PLFs, see [Product Load Forms](ami-getting-started.md#ami-product-load-forms)\.
+   + **Single AMI with CloudFormation Stack** – A single AMI that uses an AWS CloudFormation template with pay\-as\-you go pricing\.
+   + **Multi AMI with CloudFormation Stack** – Multiple AMIs that use a CloudFormation template with pay\-as\-you\-go pricing\.
+   + **AMI with contract pricing** – A single AMI product or single AMI with CloudFormation stack that the buyer pays an upfront fee for\.

+     For more information about integrating with License Manager, see [ AWS License Manager integration](ami-license-manager-integration.md)\.
 **Note**
-There is one other type of licensing for AMI\-based products: Usage\-based\.
-This licensing type applies when your product integrates with the AWS Marketplace Metering Service to provide custom metering based on your customers' usage\.
-To create a product that has usage\-based pricing, you must to download, complete, and upload a Product Load Form \(PLF\)\.
-For more information about PLFs, see [Product Load Forms](ami-getting-started.md#ami-product-load-forms)\.
-For more information about the different types of licensing, see [AMI pricing models](pricing.md#ami-pricing-models)\.
+For more information about the different types of licensing, see [AMI pricing models](pricing-ami-products.md#pricing-models-for-ami-products)\.

 1. Based on your selection, fill out the information for the new product, and choose **Submit**\.
 **Note**
-If you select **Paid monthly**, you will be asked to download a Product Load Form \(PLF\)\.
+If you select **Paid monthly** or **AMI with contract pricing**, you will be asked to download a Product Load Form \(PLF\)\.
+For more information about PLFs, see [Product Load Forms](ami-getting-started.md#ami-product-load-forms)\.

 1. Verify that the request appears on the **Requests** tab with the **Under Review** status\.
 You can return to this page to see the status of your request as it is processed\.
 **Note**